 The Last Camellia

-Sarah’s much-anticipated fourth novel, The Last Camellia, will be published on May 28, by Penguin (Plume).
+Sarah’s much-anticipated fourth novel, The Last Camellia, was published on May 28, 2013 by Penguin (Plume).
 Audio, large-print and various international rights have been sold for the novel, which is Sarah’s darkest and most mysterious novel to date.